open/close all folders

 - The first Antlion Guard encountered in Half-Life 2 periodically summons three or four regular Antlions from the sand to attack the player while attacking itself.
 Mercifully, as they are goddamned hard to kill even alone, it is the only Guard to do so.

 - The first boss in Red Steel 2, Paine, would occasionally summon a pair of machine-gun wielding mooks to chip away at your backside.
-Made worse because he usually doesn it when he's just knocked you down so you have to watch him do it while unable to move.
+Made worse because he usually does it when he's just knocked you down so you have to watch him do it while unable to move.

 - In the Left 4 Dead series, the "Boomer" Special Infected can puke or explode near the Survivors, spraying them with bile that obscures their vision and quickly summons a horde.